-Gavin Selerie (Old Member, 1968) is a prominent contemporary poet, essayist, and editor.
+The late Gavin Selerie (1968) was a prominent contemporary poet, essayist, and editor.
 His extensive collection contains drafts, notes and source materials compiled during research for his poems, correspondence, journals, notebooks, critical articles and reviews of Selerie's work.
 In addition, a fascinating series relates to the Riverside Interviews with modernist and postmodernist poets conducted in the late 1970s and early 1980s includes Alan Ginsberg, Tom McGrath and Lawrence Ferlinghetti.
 Selerie has gifted this extraordinary collection to Lincoln College, and cataloguing and research projects are now underway.

 The collection is distinctive because of Selerie’s work arranging and describing the materials before they were transferred.
 His listing of the archive notes that '[t]he notebooks and folders/files of drafts and source material provide background for Selerie’s imaginative texts and could be of use to scholars for purposes of interpretation and appraisal.
 In some cases, notably with regard to the Le Fanu and Sheridan families, this could form the basis for further independent research.
 The source material for Roxy (1996) and Days of ’49 (1999) is distinctive for its combination of popular or pulp material and more highbrow matter.'

 One of the highlights of Selerie’s archive is his correspondence with fellow poets and writers, including Eric Mottram, Alan Halsey and Sherman ‘Jim’ Paul.These letters provide insight into the intellectual landscape of British poetry and literary studies during the late 20th century, documenting the development of a new generation of poets emerging in the wake of modernism.